 FRIENDS IN THE MOB

 After all Bell’s warnings against taking to the streets, one might find it a bit of a paradox seeing him so close to many men with longstanding ties to the Mafia.
-He tells us he’s asked about that a lot, but that it’s not about what they do or did, but rather the positive impact they currently have on his life.
+He tells us he’s asked about that a lot, but that it’s not about what they do or did in ‘the life’, but rather the positive impact they currently have on ‘his life’.
 “For me, most street guys I know are ‘real’ to me,” he explains to us.
 “Frankly, I’m more comfortable in a room full of tough guys that at least I know where I stand with them than anyone else.”

 Perhaps this stems from one of his own relatives who took a similar path.
 “My cousin Vinnie on my mother’s side was part of what is still to this day the longest standing gangland murder trial in the history of the State of New Jersey back in the late 1960s.
 One that got famous trial attorney F. Lee Bailey disbarred from practicing in New Jersey at that time, due to his exposing the levels of corruption in law enforcement and in the Passaic’s prosecutor’s office surrounding his trial.
 It took four years, but my cousin was eventually acquitted in both cases.
 Unfortunately, a year later, he was sentenced to fifteen years in Trenton State Prison, resulting from a trafficking pinch in stolen goods out of the Alexander Hamilton Hotel in Paterson.
 So, I guess when you grow up hearing all the stories surrounding family members that were street guys and being friends with lots of really tough guys, I guess being around them is just more natural.”